Reverse Osmosis Water Filters –

 Types of Reverse Osmosis Systems

 Most RO systems offered for sale will include a tank which is located under the counter and holds the purified water until required.
-There are some reverse osmosis filters however which are known as 'direct flow' which have the capacity to, as the name suggests, provide a direct flow of purified water from the filter unit to the tap.
-The main benefit of such systems over the standard type is that of space saving as they do away completely with the need for a tank.
-Such systems include the excellent 9 stage BMB NOVA-Pro and the 100GPD Ecosoft RObust.
-For more on Direct Flow tankless systems see here.
+There are some reverse osmosis filters however which are known as ‘direct flow’ which have the capacity to, as the name suggests, provide a direct flow of purified water from the filter unit to the tap.
+The main benefit of such systems over the standard type is fresher water and space saving as they do away completely with the need for a storage tank.
+Such systems include the excellent 9 stage BMB NOVA-Pro and the sleek, compact Osmio D7 For more on Direct Flow tankless systems see here.

-Another consideration is your homes water pressure ~
+Another factor to consider is your home’s water pressure ~

 Buy With Confidence